About Guelph’s noise control bylaw

 This process is not intended for house or block parties, residential concerts or outdoor celebrations etc. Guelph bylaws still apply during such events and we recommend notifying your neighbours before hosting such an event.

-Please submit your application at least 90 days before the event and it will be considered by City staff, the Public Services Committee, and then City Council.
+Please submit your application at least 90 days before the event and it will be considered by City staff, Committee of the Whole, and then City Council.
 Your application should describe the nature of the activity, and the reason(s) the activity cannot be completed in compliance with the noise control bylaw.

 - Call 519-837-2529